Aeroluna/LunaCoopMod/README.md

 Keeps it unviable to use static defense aggressively without completely removing the option defensively.
 Especially useful for dealing with ghosts.

+- Added Instigators.
+   - A Purifier variant Stalker.
+   - Added Displacement Matrix upgrade that lowers the cooldown of Blink to 4 seconds and allows up to 3 charges.
+   - Blink can be set to autocast to automatically blink when the hull takes damage.

+Karax's anti-air is very lackluster, adding a ranged gateway unit helps greatly with that.
+The Adept is already used by Fenix, so why not add the unused Purifier unit, the Instigator?
+Having up to three low-cooldown Blinks on autocast lets these units skirmish effectively and can get pretty chaotic.

 ## Alarak

 - Changed Ascendant shadow trail model to be red.

 ## Stukov

-- Added Rotwing Rotors upgrade which increases Infested Banshee speed by 2.
+- Added Rotwing Rotors upgrade that increases Infested Banshee speed by 2.
 - Changed Infested Banshee P2 Deploy ability to allow casting while moving.

 These two simple changes make playing P2 infinitely smoother to play.